teddyXIV/MarinersAPI.Solution/README.md

 * In the command line, run the command "dotnet run" to compile and execute the application.
 * Optionally, you can run "dotnet build" to compile this application without running it.

+## Note on CORS
+CORS (Cross-Origin Resource Sharing) is enabled, allowing requests to be made from client-side scripts on one domain to resources hosted on another domain.

 ## Endpoints

 To test the endpoints of this API, use [Postman](https://www.postman.com/) to send requests.